zeligism/zeligism.github.io/index.md

 My interests lie at the intersection of machine learning and optimization.
 I am generally interested in:
 * collaborative learning (e.g., personalization in federated learning).
 * deep learning theory and optimization (e.g., overparameterization, adaptive algorithms).
-* generative models (GANs, in particular).
+* generative models (GANs, diffusion).

-My long-term vision is to have a network of intelligent systems that can learn more efficiently and adaptively together and tackle bigger, more complicated real-world problems collaboratively.
+My long-term vision is to build collaborative AI systems that learn efficiently together and coordinate to solve complex real-world problems.

 ### News